 So to further draw a contrast between figurative poetry and historical narrative, I have outlined here a few notes from theological texts that advocate a historical narrative perspective.
 Much of it literal while some of it symbolic.

-Produced and demonstrated to parse and quantify the Hebrew language and its grammatical details about how the Genesis written account is formed and expressed.
+Argument from Statistical Process Analysis Produced and demonstrated to parse and quantify the Hebrew language and its grammatical details about how the Genesis written account is formed and expressed.
 The form of the written creation account in Hebrew supports a literal historical narrative as compared to a poetic framework.

-Author intended written work as reference to real events.
+Argument from Literary Development Author intended written work as reference to real events.
 Examples produced from customs, ancient names, monuments, pronouncements, historical references, cited sources and records, chronological references, genealogies, prophetic utterances, time anchored words, and historical trajectories.

-The doctrine of Scripture requires readers to accept by authorial intent that the Genesis account originated from God.
+Argument from Doctrine The doctrine of Scripture requires readers to accept by authorial intent that the Genesis account originated from God.
 A historical narrative description of real events as revealed by God in Scripture through the author of Genesis.
 The Bible compels the reader to a belief in the past of actual events as narrated.

-Scholars attempt to show that the Genesis creation account is about the form of the text as if it were akin to a parable.
+Argument from Exegetical Hermeneutics Scholars attempt to show that the Genesis creation account is about the form of the text as if it were akin to a parable.
 With reference to ANE comparisons, their view is that ancient readers would have never viewed the ancient account as a literal historical account.
 Contrary to scholars’ view that the text is figurative, in that creation was a formative effort.
 By contrast and effective exegesis, the Hebrew term בָּרָא for “created” (Gen 1:1), is to bring into existence, or the verb, “bā·rā” according to the Hebrew-Aramaic dictionary.

-• Dictionary of Biblical Languages with Semantic Domains: Hebrew 1343 I. בָּרָא (bā·rā(ʾ)): v.; ≡ Str 1254; TWOT 278—1.
+Dictionary of Biblical Languages with Semantic Domains: Hebrew1343 I. בָּרָא (bā·rā(ʾ)): v.; ≡ Str 1254; TWOT 278—1.
 LN 42.29–42.40 (qal) create, i.e., make something that has not been in existence before (Ge 1:1); (nif) be created (Ge 2:4); 2.
 LN 42.29–42.40 make, form or fashion something out of elements that exist (Ge 6:7; Jer 31:22; Is 65:18).